relaytools/go-wsstat/README.md

 ## Install

-The package is installed using the `go get` command:
+The package requires Go 1.18 or higher.
+It can be installed using the `go get` command:

 ```bash
 go get github.com/jakobilobi/go-wsstat